 At Thistley Hough we operate a two week timetable with 48 lessons per fortnight.
-The majority of lessons are 1 hour long, the exceptions are Period 3 on Monday, Tuesday, Thursday and Friday which are all 75mins long.
+All periods within the timetable are 1 hour long.
 There is an additional period at the end of the day (Session 6) to extend and support learning in a range of curricular areas.
 A Session 6 timetable will be published at the start of every term.

-There is a 15 minute Form/Assembly period at the start of the day delivered by Form Tutors.
-Form groups are organised in single year groups.
-During this time, students will have two assemblies each week – one with the Head of Year and another with a member of the Senior Leadership Team.
-For the remaining three days during tutorial sessions they will take part in a widening horizons project.
+There is a 15 minute Form/Assembly period at the start of the day and a 20 minute form period in the afternoon which is delivered by Form Tutors.
+Form groups are organised in single year groups within 4 Houses.
+During this time, students will have one assembly each week .
+In the remaining tutorial sessions students will take part in a widening horizons projects, PSHE topics and careers education.
 Students will also be given a range of leadership opportunities, including the planning and delivery of assemblies, organising charitable events and representing the form at year group or whole school student councils.

 PSHE, Citizenship and Careers Education will be taught through specialised focus days.
 The school nurse, NHS professionals, Connexions and other outside agencies will support the delivery of these days.

 Pupils will choose their additional Key Stage 4 Option subjects in Year 9.
 They will participate in a programme of high quality careers education before choosing their option subjects and will be encouraged to follow courses appropriate to their academic ability and future aspirations.